Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 A big stop to car theft is choosing your parking spots wisely, park in well-lit areas, near building entrances or near security cameras whenever possible.
 Thieves are less likely to target visible vehicles to passersby and surveillance systems.

-Also, always make sure your vehicle is locked even if you’re stepping out for a minute.
 Physical barriers like steering wheel locks or brake pedal locks can also be effective deterrents, making the theft process difficult and time-consuming for criminals.

 Modern cars have alarm systems but consider installing an aftermarket alarm for added security if yours doesn’t.
 Advanced systems can notify you on your phone if your vehicle is tampered with.